-Lesson Title: Consonant Clusters son Title: Consonant Clusters Theme: Listening and Speaking Review Lesson Number: L4-L016 Class: SSS 4 Time: 40 minutes Learning Outcomes A Preparation By the end of the lesson, pupils will be able to: 1.
+Lesson Title: Consonant Clusters Theme: Listening and Speaking Review Lesson Number: L4-L016 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
 Identify and pronounce consonant clusters in words.
-2. Identify and demonstrate understanding of consonant clusters in initial, medial and end position in words. sonant cluster table on e end of lesson).
+2. Identify and demonstrate understanding of consonant clusters in initial, medial and end position in words.
+Preparation Write the cons sonant cluster table on e end of lesson).